Neats29/neats29.github.io/source/_posts/personal-update.md

 ---

+Thanks for reading!
 Let me know if there are any specific topics you’d like me to write about.
 And if you have any feedback, I’d love to hear your thoughts.
+You can reply to this email or [tweet me](https://twitter.com/Neats29).

 <span style="font-size:0.7em">Cover image source: [thedld.com](thedld.com)</span>
-<p style="font-size:12px">18 May 2019</p>
+<p style="font-size:12px">19 May 2019</p>